 - Assisting employers with challenges to employee/independent contractor classifications, and related employment tax examinations.

-- Reviewing and renegotiating administrative servicing agreements for plan administrator clients.
+- Reviewing and renegotiating administrative servicing and other agreements for plan administrator clients.

-- Provided opinion to charitable foundations regarding application of ERISA controlled group rules.
+- Provided opinion to charitable foundations regarding ERISA matters, including application of ERISA controlled-group rules.

 - "Labor Department Proposes Fiduciary Conflict of Interest Rules — Again," FordHarrison Legal Alert, April 17, 2015